rrfael/cause-you-wanted-to/README.md

 2. download the "CobblemonGG Official Modpack 1.1.6 1.0.0" file from this repo

-3. run the "CobblemonGG Official Modpack 1.1.6 1.0.0" file
+3. RUN the "CobblemonGG Official Modpack 1.1.6 1.0.0" file ( You might have to sign in to minecraft )

 4. Wait...